 During the course of making some chit-chat, I’ve made some–what I thought to be innocent–observations or jokes about my travels in China that didn’t go over that well.
 If they’re offended, it’s more subtle–don’t expect an argument or even a rebuttal.
 But you might instead be met with some stony silence (until you backpedal and start dissing your own country!).

 You might have an opportunity to make some new Chinese friends and find yourself invited to a meal (at a restaurant usually as opposed to someone’s home).

 In China, restaurant bills are never shared (they don’t “go Dutch”).
 The person hosting will order all of the dishes — which are shared by the table — and pay for the whole enchilada.
 It’s okay to make a token effort to grab the bill but you’ll embarrass them if you do end up actually chipping in some cash.
 Most likely, you won’t even realize that they slipped away at the end of the meal and paid the check.

 It’s probably obvious, but if you’re invited into someone’s home, take your shoes off.
 They’ll give you a pair of slippers (which will likely be 3 sizes too small for your gargantuan laowai feet).

+Food.
 This is where the cultural differences really begin to show.
 To the average Westerner eating out in China, it seems that there are no rules governing table manners.
 The guy next to me is slurping his noodles in Dolby THX surround sound.
 And that dude is chewing with his mouth full…while screaming into his cell phone.
 And it’s okay to emit ear-shattering burps that register on the Richter scale?